Blueprint For Success

 $344,000 Value to Customers / 1,720 Hours = $200 per Hour: Price for Value

-Those providing Products, or Inventory, for sale to customers, will factor in the Direct Costs.
-In fact, they will consider the number of meals (if a restaurant), or suits (if a boutique), as their Productive Units and establish their Pricing, accordingly.
+Those providing Products for sale will factor in the Direct Costs of Inventory.
+In fact, they will consider the number of Productive Units (meals, if a restaurant; suits, if a boutique; cows, if a ranch) and establish their Pricing, accordingly.
 If pricing is competitive or set by external forces, then, they manage the Quantity.

 Now, step apart from the crowd and consider the most important variable of all: